YanghuiRen/pong_raylib/README.md

-This is a "pong" game writen by Raylib using c++.
+This is a "pong" game writen by Raylib using c.